Anal hygiene: Materials

-In ancient Japan, a wooden skewer known as chuugi ("shit sticks") was used for cleaning after defecation.
+In ancient Japan, wooden skewers known as chuugi ('shit sticks') were used for post-defecation cleaning.

-The use of toilet paper for post-defecation cleansing first started in China in the 2nd century BC.
-According to Charlier (2012) French novelist (and physician) François Rabelais had argued about the ineffectiveness of toilet paper in the 16th century.
-The first commercially available toilet paper was invented by Joseph Gayetty, a New York entrepreneur, in 1857 with the dawning of the second industrial revolution.
+The use of toilet paper first started in ancient China around the 2nd century BC.
+According to Charlier (2012), French physician François Rabelais had argued about the ineffectiveness of toilet paper in the 16th century.
+The first commercially available toilet paper was invented by American entrepreneur Joseph Gayetty in 1857, with the dawning of the Second Industrial Revolution.